ICELAND TRAVEL GUIDE CONTENTS

 Language: Icelandic is the official language and can be very difficult.
 Fortunately, as with most Scandinavian countries, English is spoken widely and often very well.
 Be prepared with a few Icelandic phrases to win the locals over but they will be more than happy to help if they can.

 Transportation: Iceland is one of those places where you will need your own form of transportation due to the vast ruggedness of the entire place.
 This is why campervan rentals or car rentals are so popular in the region.
 Due to the high cost of living, renting a campervan also allows you to save money on accommodation.
-The road conditions are pretty safe, however, it is advised that you don’t go off-roading.
+The road conditions are pretty safe, however, it is advised that you don’t go off-roading in the F Roads, especially during the winter season.
 The weather also dictates a lot of road safety precautions so make sure you head local warnings.
+Not to worry though because Iceland’s road safety is excellent, with tons of websites or apps to help you monitor the situation.

 Iceland Trip Planning